mathiasertl/django-ca/docs/source/settings.rst

 CA_OCSP_URLS
    Default: ``{}``

    Configuration for OCSP responders.
-See :doc:`ocsp` for more information.
+See :doc:`/ocsp` for more information.

 .. _settings-ca-ocsp-responder-certificate-renewal: